 Remember that all wheat contains gluten, and gluten consists of two proteins:

 - glutenin (which causes elasticity)

 Most individuals with gluten issues react negatively to the gliadin.

-Do you remember when we talked about raw milk?
-And how raw milk contained all the awesome enzymes that helped our bodies assimilate the nutrients found in milk?
-And how pasteurized milk didn’t have those enzymes, so our bodies couldn’t really absorb and use the vitamins in pasteurized milk as well?
+It’s a similar to drinking raw milk vs. pasteurized.
+Raw milk contains all the awesome enzymes that help our bodies assimilate the nutrients found in milk.
+Pasteurized milk doesn’t have those enzymes, so our bodies can’t really absorb and use the vitamins in pasteurized milk.

 So what does all this mean for you and me?